cvignac/MiDi/README.md

 # MiDi: Mixed Graph and 3D Denoising Diffusion for Molecule Generation

+Update (July 2024): Most links are currently broken as the drive account where they were stored was deleted.
+Sorry for the inconvenience.

 [Link to the paper](https://arxiv.org/abs/2302.09048)

 Clément Vignac*, Nagham Osman*, Laura Toni, Pascal Frossard